Inside $US31.5 billion Ferrero Rocher heir Giovanni Ferrero's family tragedies

 In an in-depth 2018 Forbes article, Noah Kirsh explained the idea behind those acquisitions was to help Ferrero compete against huge international rivals like Mars and Mondelez – but stressed it was a huge gamble.

-"Ferrero is highly profitable – Forbes estimates the company nets about 10 per cent of sales -and is sitting on a pile of billions in cash.
+"Ferrero is highly profitable – Forbes estimates the company nets about 10 per cent of sales - and is sitting on a pile of billions in cash.
 But it's still a risky endeavour," Kirsh writes.

 "Giovanni, who runs the company from Luxembourg, is fixated on scale as an end unto itself, defying the views of his late father and industry experts.